-All staff will be taken through a comprehensive induction process in which safeguarding and child protection is a key element.
-No member of staff (which includes for this purpose all staff volunteers, Governors and Trustees) will engage in regulated activity until they have completed this process.
-As part of that process staff will be required to read, and sign to say that they have read and will implement the requirements of chapter one of Keeping Children

-Safe in Education, September 2023, together with 'Annex A' of that document, chapter one of Working Together to Safeguard Children, July 2018 (updated 21 February 2019), What to do if you're worried a child is being abused: Advice for Practitioners, March 2015, together with Red Balloon's Safeguarding and Child Protection, Whistleblowing and Behaviour for Learning Policies and the Staff Code of Conduct.
+All staff will be taken through a comprehensive induction process in which safeguarding and child protection are key elements.
+No member of staff (which includes for this purpose all staff, volunteers and governors) will engage in regulated activity until they have completed this process.
+As part of that process staff will be required to read, and sign to say that they have read and will implement the requirements of Chapter One of Keeping Children Safe in Education, September 2023 (KCSIE) together with 'Annex A' of that document, Chapter One of Working Together to Safeguard Children, July 2018 (updated 21 February 2019), What to do if you're worried a child is being abused: Advice for Practitioners, March 2015, together with Red Balloon's Policies on Safeguarding and Child Protection, Whistleblowing and Behaviour for Learning, and the Staff Code of Conduct.

 All staff will complete Level One child protection training and Prevent training and will update that training as required.
-The organisation will ensure that all staff are updated regarding any changes to required practice (local or national) through electronic updates.
+RBET-Aylesbury will ensure that all staff are updated regarding any changes to required practice (local or national) through electronic updates.

-Through appropriate training the organisation will ensure that all staff are aware of the need to recognise when children are in need or at risk, are able to distinguish between the two categories, and understand what course of action should be taken when a child is deemed to come into either category.
+Through appropriate training RBET will ensure that all staff are aware of the need to recognise when students are in need or at risk, are able to distinguish between those two categories, and understand what course of action should be taken when a student is deemed to come into either category.

-Keeping Children Safe in Education, September 2023, definitions:
+Keeping Children Safe in Education (September 2023) - definitions

-A child in need:

-"is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled. local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+A child in need "is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989".
 (KCSIE 2023, P17, Paragraph 62)